 The engineering product design experience is a vital element in engineering education.
-Students are encouraged to develop a the designed product, prototype of enhancing group learning and innovation.
+Students are encouraged to develop a prototype of the designed product, enhancing group learning and innovation.
 Final year design project allows students to apply their gathered knowledge during first three years in the university to conceptually design a process plant.
-A group consisting of 4-5 students, works collectively to design the flow sheet, material and energy balances, etc. for the plant encouraging development of skills in teamwork and leadership while the individual design promotes self-design capabilities.
+The final year comprehensive design project consists of a common component where a group of students work on the literature survey, process development and the material and energy balance of an industrial scale plant and an individual component where each student does the detailed design of a major unit in the process.

 Six months industrial training period at the end Semester 5 enables students to experience in-plant work in an area of their preference within the CPE programme.
 The students develop management skills in addition to the chemical engineering disciplines.
 Continuous assessment of the training progress is done under the guidance of the Director of the Department of Industrial Training.
 A student guide for training and training report preparation is available for the student.
 An E-portal containing information for students which can be accessed through Departmental intranet is in operation.
-This facility is expected to enhance student's self-learning
+This facility is expected to enhance student's self-learning abilities.

 Examination and Assessment Strategy

+The performance of each student is

+evaluated either solely by continuous

+assessments (CA) or a combination of

-The performance of each student is evaluated by continuous assessments and end of semester examinations.
+continuous assessments and end of semester

+examinations (WE).